 Our consistent operating results have translated to strong returns for our shareholders.
-During the three-year period, from January 1, 2018 through December 31, 2020, we delivered a total return to our shareholders of approximately 9%, compared to a total return on the S&P 500 of approximately 47% during the same period.
-This includes a return of approximately \$1.1 billion during this three-year period to our shareholders in the form of cash dividends.
-Total shareholder return is based on stock price changes as adjusted to account for corporate actions, including the Spin-off of Black Knight and the Split-off of Cannae.
+During the three-year period, from January 1, 2019 through December 31, 2021, we delivered a total return to our shareholders of approximately 79%, compared to a total return on the S&P 500 of approximately 97% during the same period.
+This includes a return of approximately \$1.2 billion during this three-year period to our shareholders in the form of cash dividends.

 We currently hold our "say on pay" vote every year.
-A majority of our shareholders approved our "say on pay" proposal in 2020, with approximately with approximately 89% of the votes cast in favor of the proposal and approximately 11% of the votes cast against the proposal.
+A majority of our shareholders approved our "say on pay" proposal in 2021, with approximately 96% of the votes cast voted in favor of the proposal.

 Our compensation committee is committed to listening and responding to the views of our shareholders in creating and tailoring our executive compensation programs.
-Following the 2020 annual meeting of shareholders and the 2019 "say on pay" shareholder vote, our President and Chief Financial Officer met with our investors in break-out sessions at investor conferences, as well as in independent one-on-one investor meetings, to discuss our business and stock price performance, and to discuss and receive feedback on our compensation programs.
-In this regard, we met with investors at more than 9 investor conferences and numerous one-on-one meetings.
-The investors with whom we met in 2020 represented over 65% of our top 20 shareholders, who collectively owned more than 24% of our shares as of December 31, 2020.
-Generally, our shareholders did not express any concerns about FNF's executive compensation plans and practices in 2020.
+Following the 2021 annual meeting of shareholders and the 2020 "say-on-pay" shareholder vote, our President and Chief Financial Officer met with our investors in break-out sessions at investor conferences, as well as in independent one-on-one investor meetings, to discuss our business and stock price performance, and to discuss and receive feedback on our compensation programs.
+We met with investors at 9 investor conferences and numerous one-on-one meetings.
+The investors with whom we met in 2021 represented over 42% of our top 20 active shareholders, who collectively owned more than 50% of our shares as of December 31, 2021.
+Generally, our shareholders did not express any concerns about FNF's executive compensation plans and practices in 2021.